edelstone/tints-and-shades/README.md

 ## What is the Tint & Shade Generator?

-The Tint & Shade Generator is a precision color tool for producing accurate tints (pure white added) and shades (pure black added) from a given base color, with palette editing, related color generation, and export/share workflows built in.
+The Tint & Shade Generator is a precision color tool for producing accurate tints (pure white added) and shades (pure black added) from a given hex color in 5%, 10%, or 20% increments.
+Palette editing, related color generation, and export/share workflows are built in.

-Start from a known hex value or explore with the color picker, adjust the base color inline, choose 5%, 10%, or 20% increments, and instantly see the results across multiple palettes.

 ## Why is this tool unique?